NaveedShaikh78/jamstack-frontend/README.md

 ## Deployment
 The web site is deployed using vercel.

-The content of the web site manged by the Prismic CMS using graphql.
+The content of the web site is manged by the Prismic CMS using graphql.